 I have seen this interpreted in two different ways by medical device companies.

-The first interpretation is that this line is referring to the quality objectives of each process.
+The first interpretation is that this line refers to the Quality Objectives of each process.
 For example, when someone is assembling a medical device, they are required to know what will lead to the successful assembly of that device.
 Or, when a quality inspector is inspecting a device, they need to know how the inspection is related to the overall achievement of a successful process.

-The second interpretation is that this line is referring to the overall quality objectives of the company, referencing ISO 13485 5.4.1.
-These companies choose to include training on the Quality Policy and Quality Objectives for each employee so that employees are aware of their role in meeting those Quality Objectives.
+The second interpretation is that this line refers to the overall Quality Objectives of the company, referencing ISO 13485 5.4.1.
+These companies choose to include training on the Quality Objectives for each employee so that employees are aware of their role in meeting those Quality Objectives.

-One thing to note is that section 5.3 (Quality Policy) specifically says that the Quality Policy is “communicated and understood within the organization”.
-To satisfy this requirement, many organizations include the Quality Policy in the training for every employee.
+Another thing to note is that section 5.3 (Quality Policy) specifically says that the Quality Policy is “communicated and understood within the organization”.
+To satisfy this requirement, organizations should include the Quality Policy in the training for every employee.
 This can be documented in your training matrices and training system.

 If you are going to err on the safe side, it’s best to train employees on both interpretations to satisfy ISO 13485 training requirements.
 Train employees on the possible defects that are relevant to their activities.
 At the same time, train employees on the company’s Quality Policy and overall Quality Objectives.